Reizeron/High-Rock-Zero/content/Topics/Bestiary/medusa.md

 >[!dialogue] Class;Sorcerer Class;Priest Class;Witch Author;R-Zero
->The medusa is a deadly ophidian servant of the Daedra Lord Boethiah, dreaded for its paralysis spells.
+>The medusa is a deadly ophidian servant of the Daedra Lord [[Boethiah]], dreaded for its paralysis spells.
 Snake-like Medusa tendrils collected from their heads have modest magical properties.